temikelani/aws-lambda-scripts/git-cheatsheet.md

 - If you `MADE` a change on a file `filename`
 - `AND HAVE NOT COMMITED IT`
 - but want to discard that change run `THE BLOCK BELOW`
 - It will `restore the file in your working directory` to `look exactly as it did when you last made a commit.`
+- All changed that deviate from the commit will be instantly removed

 ```bash
 git checkout HEAD filename